-Germany is often said to have the best Christmas Markets, and Bremen is no exception to this magical holiday tradition.
-Bremen in winter is home to a Christmas Market (Weihnachtsmarkt ) that’s held right in the historical Old Town market plaza.
-Winding through hundreds of brightly lit shops cheerfully selling steamy gluhwein and delicious, sizzling bratwurst while the beauty of ancient architecture towers above your head is an experience not to be missed, and its what we always wanted out of a European Christmas Market!
-Bremen in winter is the perfect Christmas Market destination.
+Germany is often said to have the best Christmas Markets (in fact, there’s a whole list of the best German Christmas Markets on Europe Up Close), and Bremen is no exception to this magical holiday tradition.
+Bremen in winter is home to a Christmas Market (Weihnachtsmarkt ) that’sheld right in the historic Old Town market plaza.
+Winding through hundreds of brightly lit shops cheerfully selling steamy gluhwein and delicious, sizzling bratwurst while the beauty of ancient architecture towers above your head is an experience not to be missed!
 These are our favorite German Christmas Market treats:

 - Warm up with a Feuerzangenbowle, German “Fire Punch” made by soaking a sugarloaf in rum, setting it on fire, and catching its drippings in mulled wine.
 It tastes like burnt sugar and spices and heaven.

 - Reibekuchen is, basically, a latke – a fried potato pancake served with applesauce and sour cream.
 It’s delicious and, if you’re even a little bit Jewish (like me) it tastes like the holidays!

 - Feeling overwhelmed by the Christmas Market?
 Take a guided tour like this one.

 Why have one magical, adorable, quintessentially German Christmas market when you can have two?
 Ever the overachiever, Bremen in winter offers two incredible Christmas Markets: the classic version in Old Town, and a Medieval version along the waterfront (called Schlachte-Zauber)!